The pill is a pretty incredible little invention.

 What is the best birth control for mood stability?

-If you’re looking for an option that may help with mood, try using a combination birth control pill.
+If you’re looking for an option that may help with mood, try using a combination birth control pill that contains ethinyl estradiol and drospirenone.

 (Yaz and Beyaz are the only birth control pills that have currently been approved to treat PMDD.)

-Monophasic birth control pills (pills that have the same amount of hormones in every pill) can also help to keep your moods in check, as can the hormonal IUD and the hormonal contraceptive injection.
+Monophasic birth control pills (pills that have the same amount of hormones in every pill) deliver a steady stream of hormones and can also help to keep your mood swings in check—as can the hormonal IUD as the hormones aren’t meant to enter the blood circulation.

 When should you talk to your doctor about mood swings on birth control?

-If you’re worried about the effect of birth control on your mental health, chat to your doctor before you start taking the pill or another form of hormonal contraceptive.
+If you’re worried about the effect of birth control on your mental health, chat with your doctor before you start taking the pill or another form of hormonal contraceptive.

 They’ll be able to advise you which one you should take.